Greenlandic phonology: Consonants

+Also of note is that /ʁv/ and geminate /vː/ are pronounced as dento-labials in some southern dialects.
+This is a feature seemingly unique among the world's languages.

 Phonotactics

 The Kalaallisut syllable is simple, allowing syllables of (C)(V)V(C), where C is a consonant and V is a vowel and VV is a double vowel or word-final /ai/.
 Native words may begin with only a vowel or /p, t, k, q, s, m, n/ and may end only in a vowel or /p, t, k, q/ or rarely /n/.
 Consonant clusters occur only over syllable boundaries, and their pronunciation is subject to regressive assimilations that convert them into geminates.
 All non-nasal consonants in a cluster are voiceless.

 Prosody

 Greenlandic prosody does not include stress as an autonomous category; instead, prosody is determined by tonal and durational parameters.
 Intonation is influenced by syllable weight: heavy syllables are pronounced in a way that may be perceived as stress.
 Heavy syllables include syllables with long vowels and syllables before consonant clusters.
 The last syllable is stressed in words with fewer than four syllables and without long vowels or consonant clusters.
 The antepenultimate syllable is stressed in words with more than four syllables that are all light.
-In words with many heavy syllables, syllables with long vowels are considered heavier than syllables before a consonant cluster.
+In words with many heavy syllables, syllables with long vowels are considered heavier than syllables before consonant clusters.

 Geminate consonants are pronounced long, almost exactly with the double duration of a single consonant.

 Intonation in indicative clauses usually rises on the antepenultimate syllable, falls on the penult and rises on the last syllable.
 Interrogative intonation rises on the penultimate and falls on the last syllable.